Clackmannanshire

 The name consists of elements from three languages.
 The first element is from Clach meaning "Stone".
 Mannan is a derivative of the Brythonic name of the Manaw, the Iron Age tribe who inhabited the area.
 The final element is the English word shire.
 As Britain's smallest historic county, it is often nicknamed "The Wee County".
 When written, Clackmannanshire is commonly abbreviated to Clacks.

 History

-Clackmannan, the old county town, is named after the ancient stone associated with the pre-Christian deity Manau or Mannan.
-The stone now rests on a larger stone beside the Tollbooth (built late 16th century) and Mercat Cross at the top of Main street, Clackmannan.
+Clackmannanshire takes its name from the original county town of Clackmannan, which is named after a stone anciently associated with the pre-Christian deity Manau or Mannan.
+The stone now rests on a larger stone beside the surviving tower of Clackmannan Tolbooth and the Mercat Cross at the top of Main street, Clackmannan.

 Clackmannanshire became known for the weaving mills powered by the Hillfoots burns.
 Other industries included brewing, glass manufacture, mining and ship building.
 Now capitalising on its central position and transport links, Clackmannanshire attracts service industries and tourism.